-- Antipaxos is popular for its wine and a couple of the finest sand beaches in Ionian Sea.
-Gaios is Paxoi's main town and seat of municipality.
-In Greek mythology, Poseidon made the isle by striking Corfu with a trident, so that he and his wife Amphitrite could live in quiet and peace.
+- Antipaxos is popular for its wine and fine sand beaches.
+Port Gaios is the island's main port and largest town.
+In Greek mythology, Poseidon made the isle by striking Corfu with a trident, so that he and his wife Amphitrite could live in peace.

-- Though it was probably inhabited from prehistoric times, Phoenicians are traditionally considered to have been the first Paxos' settlers.
-The name is thought to be derived from "Pax", meaning trapezoidal.
+- Though it was probably inhabited from prehistoric times, Phoenicians are traditionally considered island's first settlers.
+The name could be derived from "Pax", meaning trapezoidal.

-- From the 2nd century BC the Romans ruled the island.
-During the Middle Ages and Byzantine period it constantly suffered by pirate attacks.
-After various Crusaders and rulers had passed through, at the end of the 14th century Paxos Island was taken by the Venetians.
+- The Battle of Paxos (during First Illyrian War / 229 BC) was fought between the fleets of Illyrians and ancient Greeks.
+From 2nd century BC the Romans ruled the island.
+During Middle Ages and Byzantine period it constantly suffered by pirate attacks.
+Following various Crusaders and rulers, at the end of 14th century Paxos Island was taken by the Venetians.

 - The presence of celebrities, and the development of coastal area (mostly by Italians) explains why Paxos Island has become one of the most expensive pieces of Greek real estate.

 Cruise ships to Paxos Island dock (anchor) at Gaios - port town on the western coast.

 The Paxos Island cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Paxos Island, Greece.